bhdouglass/dice-roller/README.md

 A dice rolling app for Ubuntu Touch.
 Contains various different kinds of dice for use with many different kinds of games and pen & paper RPGs!

-This a for of the [Dice Roller app by Robert Ancell](https://launchpad.net/dice-roller).
+This a fork of the [Dice Roller app by Robert Ancell](https://launchpad.net/dice-roller).

 ## Contributions